nota/node-google-spreadsheet-as-promised/README.md

 ## Acknowledgement

 This module wraps the [google-spreadsheet nodejs module](https://www.npmjs.org/package/google-spreadsheet).
 It provides two changes in API:
-- Instead of callbacks, it uses bluebird promises for easier flow control
+- Instead of callbacks, it uses Promise for easier flow control
 - Instead of supplying the cell ranges as numbered parameters, they are supplied as strings in standard spreadsheet notation

 NOTE: The wrapper is very limited and supports only a limited set of functionality the exists in the original module.